jamesism/kodi-socket/README.md

 [![NPM](https://img.shields.io/npm/v/kodi-socket.svg)](http://npm.im/kodi-socket)

-Kodi/XBMC class exposes JSON-RPC API and notifications
+This is a Kodi/XBMC class that exposes the JSON-RPC API and notifications.

+The API is defined based on JSON-RPC Introspection on the Kodi/XBMC server that you connect to.
+For full documentation of the available APIs refer to the [Kodi wiki](http://kodi.wiki/view/JSON-RPC_API/).

 ## Installation